kdeldycke/awesome-billing/readme.md

 - [Triple‐entry accounting with blockchain: How far have we come?](https://onlinelibrary.wiley.com/doi/abs/10.1111/acfi.12556) - “Triple‐entry accounting is a new and a more efficient way to address fundamental trust and transparency issues that plague current accounting systems.
 Triple‐entry accounting with blockchain, when properly implemented, can fundamentally improve accounting.”

-### Analytics
+### Currencies

+Global companies needs to know how to juggle between local currencies.

+- [Tutorial on multiple currency accounting](https://www.mathstat.dal.ca/~selinger/accounting/tutorial.html) - An excellent resource for implementing multi-currency accounting systems.

+## Finance

-Once you've got your accounts in order, you can start extracting insights and metrics your financial data.
+Once you've got your accounts in order, you can start extracting insights and metrics from your financial data.

 - [Accounts Demystified: The Astonishingly Simple Guide To Accounting](https://amzn.com/0273744704/?tag=kevideld-20) - Helps you learn how to analyse and monitor your company's financial performance.

+- [The Games People Play With Cash Flow](https://commoncog.com/blog/cash-flow-games/) - “Malone created a new accounting metric, something he called ‘earnings before interest, depreciation, and taxes’, or EBITDA.”
+This is how a cable company CEO made sense of cash flow, like real-estate business did.
+The article starts with this example and describes other cash flow games for SaaS models.

 - [Financial Intelligence for Entrepreneurs: What You Really Need to Know About the Numbers](https://amzn.com/1422119157/?tag=kevideld-20) - Allows you to fully understand how to use financial data to make better decisions for your business.

 - [Algebraic Models for Accounting Systems](https://amzn.com/9814287113/?tag=kevideld-20) - Advanced abstract algebra applied to the analysis of accounting systems.

-### Currencies

-Global companies needs to know how to juggle between local currencies.

-- [Tutorial on multiple currency accounting](https://www.mathstat.dal.ca/~selinger/accounting/tutorial.html) - An excellent resource for implementing multi-currency accounting systems.

 ## Coupons and Vouchers